AlansonUCM/Plants-vs-Zombies-Retro/README.md

 </h2>

 <p>
-  Plants vs Zombies: 8 bits is an adaptation of the famous game Plants vs Zombies with a retro aesthetic, whose idea will be developed by LosZombiesSonVeganos.
+  Plants vs Zombies: Retro is an adaptation of the famous game Plants vs Zombies with a retro aesthetic, whose idea will be developed by LosZombiesSonVeganos.
 </p>